backstagephp/fields/README.md

 ### Define the relation with your models

-When one of your models has configurable fields, you need to define the relation with the `Fields` model.
+When one of your models has configurable fields, you need to add the `HasFields` trait to your model.

 ```php
 use Illuminate\Database\Eloquent\Model;